Applying to Oxbridge

 Try to demonstrate that you have spent time reading relevant books or articles and describe the impact that these have had on you.
 Share your opinions about any topics that are relevant.

 Be honest, because if you state that you have done something that you haven't i.e. read a certain book you may be found out at the interview stage.

 Tips for interviews

 - Prepare thoroughly - make sure you have studied the course content

 - Take a copy of your personal statement with you as this might be used by the admissions tutor during the interview

 - Be prepared for odd questions - although these are not always asked sometimes admissions tutors use them to see how you think

 - Take notes

-- Don't be afraid to ask questions or extra clarification if you misunderstand a question
+- Don't be afraid to ask questions or to ask for clarification if you don't understand a question

 - Don't worry about making mistakes